Quantum-Fluid Correspondence in Relativistic Fluids with Spin: From Madelung Form to Gravitational Coupling: Introduction

+A further challenge for a hydrodynamic theory of quantum gravity arises from the nature of measurement, particularly in relation to the collapse of the wave function.
+The instantaneous collapse of a quantum state would lead to a discontinuous change in the Einstein tensor, posing difficulties for the consistency of such a theory.

-In the second part of the paper we first look for the stress-energy-momentum tensor associated with the hydrodynamic representation of the Schr\"odinger equation.
-We find that the trace of the quantum correction to the classical perfect fluid stress-energy-momentum tensor expresses the energy density of an oscillator with frequency given by the vorticity of the internal rotation velocity associated with spin.
-Then, substituting the obtained expression into the Einstein field equations, we determine the relationship between the Ricci scalar curvature of the solution and the fluid density associated with the hydrodynamic description of the quantum particle in a static spherically symmetric configuration.
+In the second part of the paper, we shift to a relativistic framework and first derive the stress-energy-momentum tensor for the fluid system with spin.
+We find that the trace of the quantum correction to the classical perfect fluid stress-energy-momentum tensor corresponds to the energy density of an oscillator, with its frequency determined by the vorticity of the internal rotational velocity associated with spin.
+By substituting this expression into the Einstein field equations, we establish the relationship between the Ricci scalar curvature and the fluid density in a static, spherically symmetric configuration.

-For completeness, we remark that quantum corrections to the Schwarzschild exterior solution of the Einstein field equations have been studied within the framework of quantum field theory \cite{Duff, Bje}.
+For completeness, we note that quantum corrections to the Schwarzschild exterior solution of the Einstein field equations have been explored within the framework of quantum field theory \cite{Duff, Bje}.

+In the third part of the paper, we present a generalization of the Madelung transformation to compressible Navier-Stokes flows with non-zero vorticity and viscosity, utilizing a tailored Clebsch representation of the fluid flow.
+This representation facilitates the construction of multiple wave functions that encapsulate the system’s dynamics.

-The present paper is organized as follows: in section 2 we derive the Schr\"odinger equation from a hydrodynamic model.
-In section 3 we obtain the stress-energy-momentum tensor for the Schr\"odinger particle and discuss its physical interpretation in terms of the vorticity of spin motion.
-In section 4 we substitute the derived tensor into the Einstein field equations and calculate the relationship between spacetime curvature and the fluid density of the hydrodynamic representation.
-Concluding remarks are given in section 5.
-Summation on repeated indexes and a metric signature $(-,+,+,+)$ will be used.
+The paper is structured as follows: In Section 2, we derive the Schrödinger equation from a hydrodynamic model of a perfect fluid with spin.
+Section 3 focuses on obtaining the stress-energy-momentum tensor for the fluid and interpreting it in terms of the vorticity of spin motion.
+In Section 4, we apply the derived tensor to the Einstein field equations to establish the relationship between spacetime curvature and fluid density.
+Section 5 discusses the aforementioned generalization of the Madelung transformation to fluid flows with vorticity and viscosity.
+Concluding remarks are provided in Section 6.

+Throughout the paper, summation over repeated indices is assumed, and we adopt a metric signature of \( (-,+,+,+) \).